Finally, a “brownie” for white chocolate lovers like me! These White Chocolate Brownies are dense and delicious!!!

 Serves: 24 bars

 - 1¼ cups sugar

 - 4 eggs

 - 1 tablespoon vanilla

 - 2 cups flour

 - Preheat oven to 325º.
-Line 9 x 13 pan with foil and spray with pan (or use non-stick foil), leaving some overhang on all sides.
+Line 9 x 13 pan with foil and spray with Pam (or use non-stick foil), leaving some overhang on all sides.

-- Over low heat, melt butter and chocolate, stirring frequently till melted and smooth.
+- Over low heat, melt the butter and chocolate, stirring frequently till melted and smooth.
 Stir in sugar, then eggs and vanilla.
 The mixture will look curdled.
-Add four, salt and any optional chocolate chips or nuts.
+Add the flour, salt and any optional chocolate chips or nuts.
 Pour into prepared pan.

 - Bake for 30-35 minutes, till the top is slightly golden.Be careful not to over-bake.
 Cool to room temperature, then chill for 3 hours.
 Cut and serve.